 OPEN MEADOWS FOUNDATION

-Open Meadows grants support women and girls leading and benefitting from projects that address the relationship between the arts and activism/social justice.
+Open Meadows grants support women-led projects that address the relationship between the arts and activism/social justice.

 PEW CENTER FOR ARTS AND HERITAGE